open-telemetry/oteps/text/0148-sampling-probability.md

 Consider a hypothetical telemetry signal in which an API event produces a unit of data that has one or more associated numbers.
-Using the OpenTelemetry Metrics data model terminolgy, we have two scenarios in which sampling is common.
+Using the OpenTelemetry Metrics data model terminology, we have two scenarios in which sampling is common.

-1. Counter events: Each event represents a count, signifying the change in a sum
+1. _Counter events:_ Each event represents a count, signifying the change in a sum.
-2. Histogram events: Each event represents an individual variable, signifying new membership in a distribution
+2. _Histogram events:_ Each event represents an individual variable, signifying new membership in a distribution.

 A Tracing Span event qualifies as both of these cases simultaneously.
 It is a Counter event (of 1 span) and a Histogram event (of 1 latency measurement).